ossf/tac/process/templates/WG_NAME_incubating_stage.md

 ## Working Group incubation application

-### List of regular members
+### List of regular contributors
-The WG must have a minimum of 5 members from at least 3 different organizations attending regulary.
+The WG must have a minimum of 5 contributors from at least 3 different organizations attending regulary.

   * "name, affiliation, GitHub ID"